ParaTheatrical ReSearch presents

 Brian Livingston as the Actor

-click this to watch a video clip of the performance
+click this to watch a brief video clip of the performance

 Haunted by the deaths of his friends and loved ones, an actor drifts through